-View from Limpsfield High Street toward St Peter's Church.
+• View from Limpsfield High Street toward St Peter's Church.
 This view allows the landmark building of St Peter's Church to be appreciated along with its ironstone paving, lychgate and wider open setting.
+The pine trees form an important part of this view.